 Our staff are trained in the Attachment, Self-Regulation, and Competency (ARC) treatment framework.
 ARC is based on the idea that many of the problematic behaviors observed among traumatized youth are adaptions initially learned to manage the early traumatic environment.
 These early adaptations then impact the individual’s ability to successfully negotiate relationships, regulate affect and physiology, and develop an integrated and positive sense of self.
 Positive development in each of these areas is fostered individually as well as cohesively in our group homes by the building of healthy relationships with staff and peers, the teaching of self-regulation skills, and engaging all clients in individual activities that they enjoy and take pride in.
 Because our youth often come to us with histories of disruptive attachments and multiple placements, they have missed the opportunity to build self-efficacy.

-The Paine Road Group Home is located on two acres in Pomfret Center, Conn., and serves young women who are involved with the Connecticut DDS.
+The River's Edge Group Home is located in Thompson, Conn., and serves young women who are involved with the Connecticut DDS.

 The Chesterfield Group Home is located on two acres in Oakdale, Conn., and serves young men who are involved with the Connecticut DCF.